Korsakovia: Gameplay

-Like Thechineseroom's previous mod, Dear Esther, the player explores the environment while listening to narration.
+Like The Chinese Room's previous mod, Dear Esther, the player explores the environment while listening to narration.
 However, this time the player can move far more freely and is sometimes armed with a crowbar, which he uses to smash through obstacles or ward off monsters composed of black smoke.
 The player can also pick up health packs to repair damage, the existence and extent of which is indicated by cracks spreading inward from the edges of his screen.
 If the player "dies" as a result of too much damage, they are returned to the last previous save point.